-The collection is based on GSAPP's history of modern architecture curriculum and covers the history of modern buildings, focusing primarily on 20th-century modernism, with a few earlier and later projects spanning from 1871 to 2013.
-Comprising 1,000 projects from 44 countries, the majority of them of built works, the Plans and Sections project also includes documentation of unbuilt projects and of competitions such as the Chicago Tribune Tower and the Lenin Library.
+The collection is based on GSAPP's history of modern architecture curriculum and focuses primarily on modernism, with a few earlier and later projects spanning from 1871 to 2013.
+Comprising more than 2,000 projects from 60 countries, the majority of them of built works, the Plans and Sections project also includes documentation of unbuilt projects and of competitions such as the Chicago Tribune Tower and the Lenin Library.

 This project marks the second collaboration between Artstor and the Avery Architectural & Fine Arts Library at Columbia University.
-With the support of an Institute of Museum and Library Services (IMLS) National Leadership grant, the two organizations also collaborated on the creation of the Built Works Registry (BWR), a community-generated and freely available registry of architectural works and the built environment.
+With the support of an Institute of Museum and Library Services (IMLS) National Leadership grant, the two organizations also pioneered the creation of the Built Works Registry (BWR), a community-generated and freely available registry of architectural works and the built environment.

 Artstor has also partnered with Columbia University on releasing two other architecture collections: one of photographs of traditional and contemporary architecture from the collection of the Visual Media Center, Department of Art History and Archaeology, as well as a selection of interactive Quick Time Virtual Reality (QTVR) panoramas of monuments and sites.